ParrotCore/bcon/README.md

 ## Overview

-**BCON** is a programming language designed specifically for defining and storing complex project configurations in a human-readable format while retaining the advanced features of programming languages.
+**BCON** is a programming language designed specifically for defining and storing complex project configurations in a human-readable format while retaining the advanced features of programming languages.<br />

 ## Key Features